Penetrance versus Expressivity

 blue phenotype like that of the BB parent.
 However, if penetrance and / or expressivity vary,

-three patterns of variation from expectation are possible.
+three patterns of variation that differ from expectation

 is historically used as an explanation for